 “There is no knowing or sensing a place except by being in that place, and to be in a place is to be in a position to perceive it.
 Such knowledge, genuinely local knowledge, is itself experiential… one with lived experience.
 To live is to live locally, and to know is first of all to know the places one is in… Perception at the primary level is synesthetic, an affair of the whole body sensing and moving.” –Edward S. Casey

 The history of place-making is often rife with nation building; claiming territory, oppression, conformity, and exclusion.
 How might a place acknowledge or remember the lived experience and collective enterprise of Indigenous peoples?
-Might our experience of place shift if we recognize the knowledge inherent in materials themselves, and design practices that promote alternate ways of seeing and knowing?
+Might our experience of place shift if we recognize the knowledge inherent in materials themselves, and artistic practices that promote alternate ways of seeing and knowing?
 Architecture has the potential to be more than a closed system of structures or containers in which people and things inhabit.
 Can we create ephemeral experiences, temporary and permanent structures, actions and interventions that expand our understanding of each other and the collective, respect local knowledge and relationships to the environment, and strengthen our connection to place?

 What does the program offer?